Home

 3. Company Analysis

-• SWOT Analysis (internal strengths and weaknesses; external opportunities and threats)
+• SWOT Analysis (internal strengths and weaknesses; external opportunities and threats): rank the weaknesses and threats in particular to decide which ones you need to focus on first.

 4. Market Analysis